slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

 <!--
-“Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.”
+> *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.'*
 -->